-At this time, the I-130 filing fee is $535.
-To ensure you correctly submit all fees and documents, consult a Georgia immigration attorney.
+At the moment, the I-130 filing fee is $535.
+To ensure you correctly submit all filing fees and documents, consult a Georgia immigration attorney.

-USCIS I-130 petitions submitted by United States residents can be on behalf of just one recipient.
+USCIS I-130 petition forms submitted by United States residents can be on behalf of just one recipient.
 Those petitioning for several loved ones like a partner and kids require separate forms.

-When dealing with the USCIS Atlanta regarding the I-130 form or any other matters, seeking the counsel of a local law firm yields the best results.
+When dealing with the USCIS Atlanta regarding Form I-130 or any other matters, seeking the counsel of a local law firm yields the best results.
 You can also get the help of a translator for most USCIS matters, if you need help with the language.